When to plant Tulips in Kane County, IL

 Kane County, Illinois is in USDA Hardiness Zone 5b.
 The average last spring frost is April 23 and first fall frost is October 17.

-Kane County County sits in USDA Zone 5b.
+Kane County sits in USDA Zone 5b.
 Tulips grows reliably in zones 3a through 8b, so it's a good fit here.

-Can Tulips grow in Kane County County's climate?
+Can Tulips grow in Kane County's climate?

 Your Kane County Garden Planner — Free